ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 This being the case, how large must task stacks be?
 Unfortunately, even a lean kernel is likely to impose the need for about 200 bytes of stack.
 Added to this are the requirements of the tasks, themselves, including maximum function nesting and space for autovariables, which can easily add another 200-400 bytes.
 Some standard C library functions (e.g. sprintf( )) can add much more than this, just by themselves.
 This number does not even include saving a coprocessor state or making room for floating point emulation.

-Hence, we end up with 600 to 800 bytes.
+Hence, we end up with 500 bytes per stack.
 Stacks can easily go to 1000 bytes or more when a file system or networking is added.
-Thus, an embedded system with 20 tasks is likely to require about 20 KB of RAM.
+Thus, an embedded system with 20 tasks may require about 20 KB of RAM for task stacks, alone.

 Fine-Grained vs. Coarse-Grained Task Structure